GOA completes physical activity workshop for students and teachers

-Accra, Aug.3, GNA - Ghana Olympians Association (GOA) has organized an athletics workshop for teachers and students at St. Nicholas School in Tema.
+Accra, Aug.2, GNA - Ghana Olympians Association (GOA) has organized an athletics workshop for teachers and students at St. Nicholas School in Tema.

 The workshop focused on enhancing the fundamental movement skills that translate across different sports disciplines.